-To verify the effectiveness of \oursystem in contextual reveal, we resort to automatic testing and manual examination for testing each app on the smartphone.
-To ensure the coverage of sensitive behaviors, we firstly use Monkey~\cite{Monkey} to generate 5000 pseudo-random events for each app automatically \cite{li2016sarre}.
-Then manual examinations are made to cover specific execution paths with sufficient contextual information.
-To validate if conditional statements can be revealed, we leverage the code instrumentation to make the checks of the paths return \texttt{true}~\cite{rasthofer2016harvesting}.
-We finally collect the logs of each app from the device and execute the matching module.
-More time needs to be spent on manual efforts (more than 20 minutes for each app in average), including operating apps and analyzing the revealed contextual information, than on the automated testing or the log matching (less than 10 minutes for each app in average).
-Therefore, the size of our test set in \Cref{sub:performance_on_realword_apps} is not as large as some automatic tools~\cite{pan2017dark,DBLP:conf/ndss/RasthoferAB14}.
-Specifically, we randomly choose 800 real-world apps from our datasets, among which 400 apps are from AndroZoo and 400 apps are from MalGenome project and VirusShare.
+To verify the effectiveness of \oursystem in the log matching and contextual reveal, we cooperate Monkey \cite{Monkey} and manual operations to execute apps and collect logs.
+Specifically, we use Monkey to generate and input 4000 pseudo-random events for each app automatically, and perform manual operations to cover each app's functionalities as many as possible and help Monkey handle the circumstances like adding friends, login, \etc We finally collect the logs of each app from the device and execute \textit{Matching Module}.
+More time needs to be spent on manual efforts (more than 20 minutes for each app on average), including operating apps and analyzing the revealed contextual information, than on the automated testing or the log matching (less than 10 minutes for each app on average).
+Therefore, the size of our test set is not as large as automatic tools~\cite{pan2017dark,DBLP:conf/ndss/RasthoferAB14}.
+We randomly choose 800 real-world apps from our datasets, among which 400 apps are from AndroZoo and 400 apps are from MalGenome project and VirusShare.